Large Deviations Optimal Scheduling of Closed Queueing Networks: Main Result

 \end{compactenum} Thus, there is an \textup{SMW} policy that achieves an exponent arbitrarily close to the optimal one. \end{thm}

-We will prove Theorem \ref{thm:main_tight} in Section \ref{sec:smw_analysis}.
-The first part of the theorem states that for any SMW policy with $\mathbf{\w}$ in the relative interior of $\Omega$, the policy achieves an explicitly specified positive demand drop exponent $\gamma(\mathbf{\w})$, i.e., the demand dropping probability decays as $e^{-(\gamma(\mathbf{\w})-o(1))\N}$ as $\N\to\infty$.
-The second part of the theorem provides a universal upper bound $\gamma^*$ on the exponent that any policy can achieve, i.e., for any assignment policy $U$, the demand dropping probability is at least $e^{-(\gamma^*+o(1)) \N}$.
-Crucially, $\gamma^*$ is identical to the supremum over $\w$ of $\gamma(\mathbf{\w})$.
-In other words, \emph{there is an (almost) exponent optimal \textup{SMW} policy}, and moreover, the scaling parameters for this policy can be obtained as the solution to the explicit problem: $\textup{maximize}_{\alpha \in \textup{relint}(\Omega)} \gamma(\alpha)$.
+The first part of the theorem states that for any SMW policy with $\balpha$ in the relative interior of $\Omega$, the policy achieves an explicitly specified positive throughput-loss exponent $\gamma(\balpha)$, i.e., the throughput-loss probability decays as $e^{-(\gamma(\balpha)-o(1))\N}$ as $\N\to\infty$.
+The second part of the theorem provides a universal upper bound $\gammaopt$ on the exponent that \emph{any} policy can achieve, i.e., for any scheduling policy $U$, the throughput-loss probability is at least $e^{-(\gammaopt+o(1)) \N}$.
+Crucially, $\gammaopt$ is identical to the supremum over $\w$ of $\gamma(\balpha)$.
+In other words, \emph{there is an (almost) exponent optimal \textup{SMW} policy}, and moreover, the scaling parameters for this policy can be obtained as the solution to the explicit problem: $\textup{maximize}_{\balpha \in \textup{relint}(\Omega)} \gamma(\balpha)$.

-We note that this result is qualitatively different from the numerous results showing optimality of (vanilla) maximum weight matching in various open queuing network settings.
-Here, our objective is a natural objective that is symmetric in all the queues.
-Our result says that there is an optimal \emph{scaled} maximum weight policy, that is \emph{not} symmetric; rather, it is asymmetric via specific scaling factors that optimally account for the primitives of the network. \yka{Since we say it here, be brief in the related work.}
+We note that Theorem~\ref{thm:main_tight} is qualitatively different from the numerous results showing near optimality of (vanilla) maximum weight matching in various open queueing network settings \citep[e.g.,][show that vanilla MaxWeight asymptotically minimizes workload in heavy-traffic in certain open queueing networks under the CRP condition]{stolyar2004maxweight,dai2008asymptotic}.
+Despite our objective (maximize throughput) being symmetric in all the $m$ queues, our result says that there is an optimal \emph{scaled} maximum weight policy, that is \emph{not} symmetric in the $m$ queues; rather, it is uses asymmetric scaling factors that optimally account for the network primitives.